Instrumentation Technology, Enhanced Skills Certificate

-Key facilities of the instrumentation technology program at San Jacinto College are equipped with both pneumatic and analog electronic lab control.
-We also have a 10-station Allen Bradley (AB Compact Logix) Programmable Logic Controller (PLC) lab and a 10-station Emerson Process Management DeltaV Distributed Control System (DCS) lab with 10 fully operational flowing process instrumented stations.
-In addition, we have access to a full-sized functioning distillation (ethylene glycol and water separation) unit to explore maintenance issues and control strategies.
+Key facilities of the Instrumentation Technology program at San Jacinto College are equipped with both pneumatic and analog electronic lab control.
+We also have a 10-station Allen Bradley (AB Compact Logix) Programmable Logic Controller (PLC) lab and a 10-station Emerson Process Management DeltaV™ Distributed Control System (DCS) lab with 10 fully operational flowing process instrumented stations.
+In addition, we have access to a full-sized functioning distillation (propylene glycol and water separation) unit to explore maintenance issues and control strategies.

 Enhanced Skills Certificate

-The enhanced skills certificate in instrumentation technology is designed for students who have completed the instrumentation technology Associate of Applied Science (AAS) degree.
+The College designed the Enhanced Skills Certificate in Instrumentation Technology for students who have completed the Instrumentation Technology Associate of Applied Science (AAS) degree.

 Plan of Study

-Please see Instrumentation Technology, Associate of Applied Science page for more information.
+Students may see the Instrumentation Technology, Associate of Applied Science page for more information.